RoverRobotics/rover_install_scripts_ros2/README.md

 # 🚀 Rover Robotics ROS 2 Installation Scripts

 Easily set up your Rover Robotics platform with ROS 2 using these install scripts.
-These scripts handle everything — from installing ROS 2 to configuring your robot, udev rules, and system services — so you can get rolling quickly!
+These scripts handle everything, from installing ROS 2 to configuring your robot, udev rules, and system services, so you can get rolling quickly!

 ---